Child-led / play based - Outdoor Learning & Adventure

 We will be using the FOMLI barge to transport participants to the Island.
 This vessel has MOSS accreditation, is operated by a commercial skipper and is often used to transport school groups across.
 Participants will be fitted with a life jacket and given a safety briefing.
 The vessel has no roof or windscreen, so participants can expect to get a bit wet if it is raining or if there is some “chop” combined with wind.
 We may use a tarpaulin as a makeshift cover if need be, but participants should bring a raincoat etc if conditions suggest the trip may be a bit wet.

-Rough Weather & low numbers alternative
+Rough Weather & minimum numbers

 Accidents / Emergencies